2/20/2025

 Liam Burke

 Great.
 Thank you.
-You talked about a slow start to the first quarter 25 and you announced the fixtures for above the Suez and BLCCs for a partial quarter, for most of the first quarter.
-Then you followed by saying that there's strength into the end of the first quarter and into second quarter, which generally you think a second quarter would, you see moderation in rates.
+You talked about a slow start to the first quarter, 25, and you announced the fixtures for both the Suez and BLCCs for a partial quarter, for most of the first quarter.
+Then you follow by saying that there's strength into the end of the first quarter and into second quarter, which generally you think a second quarter would, you see moderation in rates.
 What do you see into the second quarter as driving the rate momentum here?

 speaker

 All right.
-Well, I think one thing to understand is that, especially on the BLCCs, and if you're fixing longer voyages from the US Gulf, you're going to be working very far ahead.
+Well, I think one thing to understand is that, especially on the VLCCs, And if you're fixing longer voyages from the U.S. Gulf, you're going to be working very far ahead.
 So you're going to be working maybe even a month or a bit longer ahead.
-So in December, like in mid-December, we were negotiating a cargo that would load in mid or end January and that void would last through Q1.
-So a weak fixture in Q4 might have little impact on actual Q4 and have a big impact on Q1.
-And maybe even, I mean, if it's a round voyage from the US Gulf East, which we don't do, but it could even lead into Q2.
+So in mid-December, we were negotiating a cargo that would load in mid-July.
+And that voyage would last through Q1.
+So a weak fixture in Q4 might have little impact on actual Q4. and have a big impact on Q1 and maybe even, I mean, if it's a round voyage from the U.S. Gulf East, which we don't do, but it could even lead into Q2.
 So I think what we were saying is that the fixtures that we fixed after January 15, which was when Biden sanctioned the additional ships and the charters and squeezed the system, have improved a lot.
-But because those fixtures you're fixing maybe a month in advance from the US Gulf on a BLCC or slightly less on the Suez Max, you'll only start feeling them towards the end of Q1 when the vessel actually loads and discharges, especially with the IFRS accounting principles, and they will roll into Q2 as well.
-I think that our earnings for Q1 were also impacted by the IFRS TCE principles, which were impacted at times more because of the slightly smaller fleet than some of our peers who have 50 or 60 ships.
-And three or four ships having a very bad, by the principles how you allocate the income makes a much bigger effect to us.
+But because those fixtures you're fixing maybe a month in advance from the U.S. Gulf on a VLCC or slightly less on a Suezmax, you'll only start feeling them towards the end of Q1 when the vessel actually loads and discharges, especially with the IFRS accounting principles, and they will roll into Q2 as well.
+So I think that our earnings for Q1 were also impacted by the IFRS TC principles, which we have a bigger, we're impacted at times more because of the slightly smaller fleets than some of our peers who have 50 or 60 ships.
+And, you know, three or four ships having a very bad, you know, by the principles how you allocate the income makes a much bigger effect to us.
 Great.

 speaker